 2. Improves Communication Between Employees and Managers

 Regular conversations, check-ins, and appraisals create opportunities for constructive feedback and open discussions between the employer and the employee.
-This leads to a transparent environment and work culture that ensures clarity as well as promotes growth.
+This leads to a transparent environment and work culture that ensures clarity and promotes growth.

 3. Supports Talent Management and Succession Planning